 The MAE clause, paraphrased, with carve-outs

-As a general rule, all MAE clauses follow a uniform format.
-Pretty much anything that has a material adverse effect on the company will be considered an MAE, although there are exceptions to that rule.
+As a general rule, MAE clauses follow a uniform format.
+Pretty much anything that has a material adverse effect on a company will be considered an MAE, although there are exceptions to that rule.

-Please note that I have paraphrased the MAE clause below to limit the legalese.
+Please note that the MAE clause is paraphrased below to limit the legalese.
 You should still read and understand the actual language in the merger agreement.
-The paraphrased carve-outs follow, with my comments in italics.

 Other merger arbitrage resources

-Other important merger spreads include the Cigna- (CI) Anthem (ANTM) deal.
-It’s slated to close in the second half of 2016.
-For a primer on risk arbitrage investing, read Merger arbitrage must-knows: A key guide for investors.
+Other important merger spreads include the merger between Valspar (VAL) and Sherwin-Williams (SHW).
+For a primer on risk arbitrage investing, read Merger Arbitrage Must-Knows: A Key Guide for Investors.

-Investors who are interested in trading in the healthcare sector should look at the Health Care Select Sector SPDR ETF (XLV).
+Investors who are interested in trading in the REIT sector can look at the Vanguard REIT ETF (VNQ).